1099 vs W2: Pros and Cons

 • The contractor calculates taxes

-• Not required to provide benefits
+• The employer won’t have to provide mandatory benefits

 • No obligation to continue post-contract